phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-29-deploying-your-static-news-app-like-a-samurai.md

 The Tribune's [Tarbell][tarbell] app takes the approach of building the static assets (combining data and templates) and pushing them to pre-defined S3 buckets.
 That's pretty much the only obvious deployment option with Tarbell.

 NPR's [app template][nprapptemplate] is also meant to be deployed as static assets to S3, but it also provides the option of deploying the app as [dynamic Flask app](https://github.com/nprapps/app-template/blob/94181834dbf8bf3f4a4d955d899de787740d353d/PROJECT_README.md#deploy-to-ec2).
 But wait, this is a series on _static_ news apps!

-The NPR approach is an interesting idea -- a dynamic app that can "bake" out to a static app, similar to the LA Times' work with [Django bakery](http://datadesk.latimes.com/posts/2012/03/introducing-django-bakery/) -- but I'm curious about the trade-offs are with this approach.
+The NPR approach is an interesting idea -- a dynamic app that can "bake" out to a static app, similar to the LA Times' work with [Django bakery](http://datadesk.latimes.com/posts/2012/03/introducing-django-bakery/) -- but I'm curious about the trade-offs with this approach.
 For example, does the approach make sense to less technical contributors who are involved with the project?
 On the surface, it appears to provide a lot of flexibility at the expense of simplicity.

 ## Pondering the deployment workflow
 Okay, so how does this all work in practice, day-to-day, with a team?
 If you read through the documentation, the typical workflow for both the NPR app template and Tarbell appear to be: